pnpm/pnpm/docs/vs-npm.md

 As a consequence of this limitation, projects won't have any extraneous packages when they use pnpm.
 That's why pnpm's implementation of the [prune command](https://docs.npmjs.com/cli/prune) does not have the possibility of prunning specific packages. pnpm's prune always removes all the extraneous packages.

+### Directory dependencies

+Directory dependencies are the ones that start with the `file:` prefix and point to a directory in the filesystem.
+Like npm, pnpm symlinks those dependencies.
+Unlike npm, pnpm does not perform installation for the file dependencies.
+So if you have package `foo` (in `home/src/foo`), that has a dependency `bar@file:../bar`, pnpm won't perform installation in `/home/src/bar`.

+If you need to run installations in several packages at the same time (maybe you have a monorepo), you might want to use [pnpmr](https://github.com/pnpm/pnpmr). pnpmr searches for packages and runs `pnpm install` for them in the correct order.

 [npm ls]: https://docs.npmjs.com/cli/ls
 [npm prune]: https://docs.npmjs.com/cli/prune